weixuan-wang123/ReMaKE/README.md

 MzsRE is located in ./data/MzsRE/

-Models are located in ./model/
+Models are located in ./model/ You can download from [google drive](https://drive.google.com/drive/folders/1uvGMUapE775srRd9GAWyb9o0ENmMU2lo?usp=sharing)

 ### 2. Edit
 ```